CurveDocs/curve-resources/docs/resources/guides/bridging.md

     ![](../../images/guide/quote_bnb.png){ width="350" }
     <figcaption></figcaption>
     </figure>
     The `quote` amount represents the cost (in BNB) of calling the bridge method in Step 3.
+This does not include gas costs, which need to be paid additionally.

 ---